vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 #### Identity store interface
 * public boolean validate(Credential credential) - implement how user credentials are validated agains a resource.
 Intended use is in overriden `AuthMechanism#doAuth` method.
 * public Identity<?> getIdentity(HttpPrincipal principal) - implement how user info is retrieved.
-Intended use is in overriden  `IdentityStore#getIdentity` method.
+Intended use is in overriden  `AuthMechanism#doAuth` method when setting new `Authenticator#Success` result.

 **Hint** - take a look at how `EmbeddedIdentityStore` is implemented.